On the decidability of semigroup freeness: The case of a single generator

-\begin{proof} It is easy to check that the nine matrices listed above are torsion.
-The ``if part'' of Proposition~\ref{prof:une-mat-deux} follows.
+\begin{proof} It is easy to check that the ten matrices listed above are torsion, so the ``if part'' holds true.
 Let us now prove the ``only if part''.

 Assume that $M$ is torsion.
-Proposition~\ref{caract-torsion-C} implies that $M$ is nilpotent or diagonalizable (over the complex numbers).
-If $M$ is nilpotent then either $M$ equals $\smalltwotwo{0}{0}{0}{0}$ or $\smalltwotwo{0}{1}{0}{0}$ is the Jordan normal form of $M$.
+Theorem~\ref{caract-torsion-C} implies that $M$ is nilpotent or diagonalizable (over $\C$).
+If $M$ is nilpotent then either $M$ equals $\smalltwotwo{0}{0}{0}{0}$, or $\smalltwotwo{0}{1}{0}{0}$ is the Jordan normal form of $M$.
 Hence, we may assume that $M$ is diagonalizable for the rest of the proof.
 Let $\chi(\ttz)$ denote the characteristic polynomial of $M$.